Michael Wood (historian): Views

 Wood has stated that while empires were often built on the power of swords, India alone created an empire of spirit.
 He introduces India's history and culture in two sweeping sentences as: "Over the next 3,000 years Greeks and Kushans, Turks and Afghans, Mughals and British, Alexander, Tamburlaine and Babur, will all come and fall under India’s spell.
 And India’s greatest strength, one known only to the oldest civilizations, will be to adapt and change, to use the gifts of history and to accept its wounds, but somehow, magically, to be always India."

 Wood favours returning artefacts looted during the age of imperialism.
 He has publicly supported moving the Elgin Marbles from the British Museum back to Attica.

 Wood has termed the destruction in Gaza in the Gaza war more thorough than any ancient siege.

-Writing in 2016 for the BBC History Magazine, Wood seemed to suggest that he favoured adding a statue of African hero/heroine in response to a movement asking to remove Oxford's Cecil Rhodes statue at Oriel College.
+Writing in 2016 for the BBC History magazine, Wood seemed to suggest that he favoured adding a statue of an African hero/heroine in response to a movement asking to remove Oxford's Cecil Rhodes statue at Oriel College.

 In 2018, Wood called the UK Home Office's destruction of landing cards of the Windrush generation an "extraordinary act of vandalism."

 In 2024, Wood said that with torrent of fake news and imagined histories, it is critical for historians of all persuasions to create good narratives of the past but warns that no definitive story of the past is possible or desirable because the past is always changing.

-Wood has described the use of term 'golden age' as follows."All cultures of course have fixed on the idea of a great past, a golden age.
+Wood has described the use of term "golden age" as follows."All cultures of course have fixed on the idea of a great past, a golden age.
 But golden ages are imagined pasts.
 Real history is more complex, never static, always moving.
 And creating it in a realistic way for each generation is not just the preserve of politicians and thinkers, or the job of historians, but (and this is even more true in the age of the internet) of all of us.
 For identity is not a fixed thing, and it never was.
 It is always in the making, and never made."

 Personal life

 Wood's girlfriend for ten years, in the late 1970s and early 1980s, was the journalist and broadcaster Pattie Coldwell.

 Wood lives in north London with his wife, television producer Rebecca Ysabel Dobbs, with whom he has two daughters.
-His book "A South Indian Journey: The Smile of Murugan" was inspired by a temple astrologer who had accurately predicted his marriage and the birth of his two daughters.
+His book A South Indian Journey: The Smile of Murugan was inspired by a temple astrologer who had accurately predicted his marriage and the birth of his two daughters.
 Both his daughters have Indian names.

-Wood credits his family history, specifically his relatives' roles in World War II, for triggering interest in the past.
+Wood credits his family history, specifically his relatives' roles in World War II, for triggering interest in the past:

 "My uncle Sid was torpedoed and sunk in the middle of the Mediterranean and swam through burning oil; Dad was in the hospital at Haslar on D-Day looking after the dead and the dying; Mum was caught in the blitz in the middle of Manchester and sheltered in a doorway all night."